arnabbiswas1/yet_another_llm_repo/README.md

   - [LLM Ecosystem by Stanford Center for Research on Foundation Models](https://crfm.stanford.edu/ecosystem-graphs/)

 ## Use Cases for LLM
-langchain documentation mostly captures the popular use cases: [link](https://docs.langchain.com/docs/category/use-cases)
+langchain documentation captures most of the popular use cases: [link](https://docs.langchain.com/docs/category/use-cases)

 ## Use Case : Retrieval-Augmented Generation / Document QA
 Probably the most popular application of LLM: Build a ChatBot on your private data.
 But remember, semantic based search doesn't always work